 "excess", resulting in recommendations that are too low.
 They refer to the research by Eskin and

-They also refer to the medical history of Lugol's, an iodine supplement used extensively in the past
+problems.
+They also refer to the medical history of Lugol's, an iodine supplement used extensively

-for many conditions, and to the health history of the Japanese who consume large amounts of
+in the past for many conditions, and to the health history of the Japanese who consume large

 Abraham, et al, acknowledge that iodine in the amounts they are recommending may result in a